Research Triangle: Building a Foundation for Pharmaceutical and Biotechnology Excellence

 This pool is filled with graduates from the numerous educational institutions in the Triangle and throughout North Carolina.
 Many of these colleges and universities have established specific programs, certifications and degrees structured around a pharmaceutical and bioprocessing core curriculum.
 These local universities and colleges provide the various talent and skill sets required to operate a complex biopharmaceutical facility, Crosier estimates that “6 out of 10 people that come to us are graduates from these local universities and colleges.”

-For example, FUJIFILM Diosynth Biotechnologies and NC State recently enhanced their strategic partnership with programs to focus on research and facility design related to sustainability goals and to create new bioprocessing techniques.
+For example, FUJIFILM Diosynth Biotechnologies and NC State recently enhanced their strategic partnership with programs to focus on research and facility design related to sustainability goals and to create new bioprocessing techniques.4 NC State also contains the Golden LEAF Biomanufacturing Training and Education Center (BTEC), which provides education and training for students and industry professionals at a GMP biopharmaceutical manufacturing facility.
+Also, on the campus is ASSIST, an engineering research center that develops nanotechnology-powered wearable medical monitoring devices.

 North Carolina Central University (Durham) has the Biomanufacturing Research Institute and Technology Enterprise, which funds health-related research and workforce training.